Rindbee/godot-docs-l10n/classes/es/class_displayserver.rst

 |void| **set_system_theme_change_callback**\ (\ callable\: :ref:`Callable<class_Callable>`\ ) :ref:`🔗<class_DisplayServer_method_set_system_theme_change_callback>`

-Sets the ``callable`` that should be called when system theme settings are changed.
-Callback method should have zero arguments.
+Sets the callback that should be called when the system's theme settings are changed. ``callable`` should accept zero arguments.

 \ **Note:** This method is implemented on Android, iOS, macOS, Windows, and Linux (X11/Wayland).